baroquon/reefpoints/source/posts/2017-09-27-encouraging-pwa-installation-on-ios.md

 ```

 That will reset it after each test in this module and shouldn't interfere with the rest of your test suite.

+Until iOS automatically recognizes and prompts the user when a PWA is detected, finding workarounds for engagement is your best bet.
+Luckily, modern browsers make it easy to see and track which users are running your app in `standalone` mode, allowing you to take the proper action.